rotexsoft/slim-skeleton-mvc-app/README.md

 or an instance of Psr\Http\Message\ResponseInterface (e.g. $response, that has the output to be displayed to the client, injected into it via $response->getBody()->write($data) );

-Change the permission on the *logs* folder.
-Make it writable by the web-server process.

 ## Documentation for Components Used
 * SlimPHP 3 http://www.slimframework.com/docs/